East Texas financial expert shares filing tips for start of tax season - NewsBreak

 TYLER, Texas (KLTV) - First responders often face high levels of stress.
 To combat that, UT Health EMS in Tyler is bringing in a new team member.
 Apollo Wiggins, a 34 pound labradoodle, is changing the atmosphere at the workplace.
 It all started last October when owner and AIR 1...

-Granted, Chick-fil-A representatives remain adamant that, despite rumors, there is no "secret menu."
-However, they DID share some relatively secret menu hacks for those who are interested in kicking their favorites up a notch in East Texas.
-It's no secret that Chick-fil-A remains enormously popular all around the country--and that...
+Candlelight vigil held Monday night for SFA students killed in crash.
+SFA students, staff and community members gathered tonight at Homer Bryce Stadium to honor and remember two of their students with a candlelight vigil.
+Mark in Texas History: Jacksonville's Sea Scouts.
+Updated: Jan.
+21, 2023 at 4:27 PM CST.

-City of Tyler, TxDOT team up for project to improve safety on West Grande Blvd reverse curve
+City of Tyler, TxDOT to install new curve warning system on Grande Blvd.

-TYLER, Texas — Editor's Note: The video above was published in October 2022.
-The city of Tyler and the Texas Department of Transportation are working together to increase safety through the reverse curve on West Grande Boulevard.
-During a Wednesday meeting, city council members approved an advanced funding agreement...
+Diboll police receive 500 gun locks to hand out to community for free.
+Skillern has been giving out gun locks since he took the position and found a box full of them.
+The program was such a success he got 500 locks from Project Safechild to keep it going to help people store the guns safely.
+“Children like to emulate their parents,” Skillern said.
+“So they may see where it’s stored get it later and not know what they’re doing.
+And if it’s locked it’s going to prevent it from firing.”

-TxDOT data shows DUIs, speeding, not staying in single lane among leading causes of deadly crashes in East Texas
+Smith County first responders raise $6K for Salvation Army in bell ringing competition

 Comments / 0